 Listen to a wide range of music and try playing different styles.
-Listen to the parts that ware being played.
+Listen to the parts that are being played.
 It’s funny how your perspective on music changes when you morph from a mere listener to a player.
-Everything changes.
+Everything changes!
 You start to hear the instruments individually instead of just the song.
-And you learn to appreciate music you may not have given a chance previously, because now you understand that somebody actually played that!
+And you learn to appreciate the music you may not have given a chance previously because now you understand that somebody actually played that!

-By listening to a wide range of styles you take inspiration and techniques from here and there, and compile it into your own Frankenstein knowledge base.
+By listening to a wide range of styles you take inspiration and techniques from different places and compile it into your own knowledge base.
 This eventually becomes your own personal playing style so you should nurture it and feed it as often as you can!

 7. Look back and smile

 Every now and then think back a few months or years and give yourself a giant pat on the back at how far you’ve progressed.
 The learning curve is very steep in the beginning stages so it’s an exciting time.
 Make sure you keep track of your progression, so that you can see that all the hard work is paying off!

 Thanks for reading this blog! to give you even more great content, check out our pages.

 Join our newsletter for tips, advice, new products, and great deals